Digital Video Product Design

 What is Video Streaming System Design?

 Video streaming system design focuses on the processing and delivery of many different video streams.
 You can think of these systems as fitting into three broad categories: 1) few streams to many viewers (like TV), 2) a couple of streams to a couple of viewers (like home security), or 3) many streams to a few viewers (like a security system for a business).
 Each of these classes of solutions are optimized to minimize cost while providing the best end-user experience.
 As video streams are large, they can consume significant bandwidth and memory if stored, so the design is often optimized for bandwidth and memory.
-Depending on the nature of the video stream, latency might be a big concern such as a conferencing system or military targeting system.
+Depending on the nature of the video stream, latency might be a big concern such as a conferencing system or targeting system.
 In those cases, the video streaming system design will be optimized for latency too.
 Cardinal Peak has been developing streaming video solutions since its inception.
 If you have a video need, please contact us for an initial consultation.

 What Does Streaming Video Product Design Entail?